pursh2002/Study-Group-AI-deeplearning-Saturday-by-Nurture.AI-2018/Weeklyreferealnotes.md/week9.md

 In statistics, typically a loss function is used for parameter estimation, and the event in question is some function of the difference between estimated and true values for an instance of data.

 # batch (re-)normalization
-https://medium.com/luminovo/a-refresher-on-batch-re-normalization-5e0a1e902960
+tries to get the mean and median each dimension https://medium.com/luminovo/a-refresher-on-batch-re-normalization-5e0a1e902960

 # Back Propagation